 WHEN WILL FORZA MOTORSPORT RELEASE?

-The new Forza Motorsport will release in 2023.
+The new Forza Motorsport will release on 10th October 2023.

 Back in June of 2022, it was said that Forza Motorsport would release in the Spring of 2023.
-Since then and very recently, that was updated to just say it will release in 2023 with no further clarification.
+Since then it was pushed back to the latest October timeframe.